hukkax/Decks/README.md

 Use Lazarus to build.

 - Windows: Stable enough
-- Linux: Builds and runs; unstable on Qt5, scaling issues on GTK2
+- Linux: Builds and runs on Gtk2; unstable on Qt5, RtMidi crashes
 - Mac: Untested

 Required Lazarus packages: